TsuKpa/analog-angular-blog/src/content/add-a-donation-button.md

 publish: true
 ---

-# Add a Donation Button & Start Accepting Money On Jamstack Sites

 Taking donations is a fast & powerful way to take in money on your website.
 Whether you’re a non-profit or an indie creator, get started with Stripe in minutes!

 We recently teamed up again on _Learn With Jason_ to [build a Jamstack site with a donation button](https://www.learnwithjason.dev/accept-donations-on-jamstack-sites).
 In this tutorial, we’ll walk through the process of adding a donate button to a Jamstack site and processing donations securely through Stripe Checkout.